Transient Ischemic Attack (TIA) Quiz

 Developed by doctors.

-What is transient ischemic attack (TIA)?
+What is Transient Ischemic Attack (TIA)?

 A transient ischemic attack (TIA) is often called a “mini stroke”.
 The symptoms of a TIA are similar to a stroke, but they don't last as long (from minutes up to 24 hours).
 TIA occurs when part of the brain's blood supply is temporarily cut off by a blood clot or fatty deposits in the blood vessel.
 There is no death of brain cells or permanent brain damage.
 TIA is a sign that there is a high risk for strokes in the future.

-Your doctor may ask these questions to diagnose transient ischemic attack (TIA)
+Your doctor may ask these questions to check for this disease:

-• Are you feeling dizzy right now?
+• Are you currently dizzy?

 Emergency treatment in the hospital is required for TIAs.
 One or more medications may be prescribed to thin the blood and control blood pressure and cholesterol levels.
 Surgery may be needed in more severe cases.